Introduction to Assessment

 What makes St Luke's system effective for SEND learners?

 Many systems for assessment are only age-related and categorise our children as under-achievers.
-We feel this is over-simplistic and too damning.
+We feel this is over-simplistic.
 Invariably, people with cognitive disabilities, achieve less than a child of the same age, who learns at an 'ordinary' rate - evidenced through the Government's Progression Materials regarding progress across the country.

 This system uses 'I Can' statements, which build up as points over the course of the year, identifying small increments as well as leaps in progress.
 As such, StAPPS captures pupil's spiky learning profiles and age-related abilities.
 All of which are monitored through challenging targets based on their comparative abilities and, benchmarked with national data.